kimwalisch/primecount/doc/Hard-Special-Leaves.md

 algorithm with the binary indexed tree which uses O(log z) operations.
 This means that using O(log z) counter arrays our alternative algorithm has the same runtime complexity as the original algorithm with the binary indexed tree.
 This leads to the following
-question: Is it possible to use less than O(log z) counter arrays and thereby improve the runtime complexity of the hard special leaf algorithm?
+question: is it possible to use fewer than O(log z) counter arrays and thereby improve the runtime complexity of the hard special leaf algorithm?
 See the [open questions](#Open-questions) for more details.